AmartyaDas01/TheLibrary-LibraryManagementSystem/README.md

 # TheLibrary-LibraryManagementSystem

-Library Management System using Django.
+This is my Final Internship Project For BEWD at TCR Innovations.
+Here, I have created a simple Library Management System by the name of 'The Library' using HTML, CSS and Django.

 Before starting run in terminal: py manage.py makemigrations